dmikusa/noise-machine/README.md

 ## To Build IOS App

-Run `cordova build`.
+Run `cordova build ios` or `cordova emulate ios` from the `cordova-prj` folder.
 You can also open the workspace in XCode and deploy to an IOS device that way, assuming you have one setup.
 Follow Apple & Cordova instructions for doing that.